vladimir-aubrecht/StatementParser/README.md

 - Fidelity - Pdf
 - Morgan Stanley - Pdf, XLS
 - FxChoice (in general MetaTrader reports should work, but tested only with FxChoice) - HTM
+- Degiro - Csv (only support for Dividend transactions for now)

 # Supported output formats
 - JSON